lld18/Sierraleonertd/docs/source/06OSeMOSYSScenarios.rst

 OSeMOSYS-SL started by estimating a base case, and subsequently, including the effect of a set of policies defined by stakeholders in a decarbonisation scenarios.
 This exercise allowed the creation of the following scenarios:

-6.1 Scenario 1
+6.1.
+Scenario 1
 +++++++++

- A Business-as-usual (BAU) scenario, that represents the behavior of the emissions without considering public policy interventions (i.e. following the historic trends).
+Scenario 1 outlines a "business-as-usual" (BAU) scenario, representing the behavior of the emissions without considering public policy interventions (i.e. following the historic trends).

 .. figure:: img/SL_Scen_1.png
    :align:   center